WH-Designs/Daily-Journal/README.md

   - [Design Principles](#design-principles)

 ## Overview
-This application is my first application using angular and I am making this application because I felt I needed a better tool to use to track my day to day life and all of the events and things that happen during it so that I can practice and be more self aware and be able to learn and grow more as a person.
+This application is my first application using angular, I started learning typescript and angular Wednesday 21st and finished this project on Tuesday 27th and I made this application because I felt I needed a better tool to use to track my day to day life and all of the events and things that happen during it so that I can practice and be more self aware and be able to learn and grow more as a person.
 ### Screenshot